MarcusOme/BigDataGenerator/README.md

 There are two main folders inside the project:

 - WebApp: contains the Visual Studio Blazor project;
-- Database: contains scripts for generating the database in MSSQL;
+- DB: contains scripts for generating the database in MSSQL;

 ## Make the project work
 In order to make the project work is necessary following those steps: